 The vineyard is planted at the foothills of the Helderberg Mountains and has a gently westerly sloping aspect for the red cultivars and a cooler southerly sloping aspect for the Chenin Blanc vineyards.
 The soils comprise mainly of a conglomerate gravel of around 70cm to 1m deep onto a clay base.
 This gravel soil is known as “cool ground”.
 This is because the gravel acts as a natural mulch, shading the vine roots from the sun.
 The gravel /clay combination acts like a sponge, storing water during the rainy season and redistributing it back to the roots in the dry season.
 This ensures constant feeding of the vines, giving them a more balanced water source, as opposed to simple irrigation.

 The foliage is a very important element of the vine, as it is the factory of the vine as well as the moderator of the sun’s rays on the bunch zone.
 It is important to have sufficient leaves to ripen the grapes to their optimum without over shading the bunches.
 The trellis system is a 4-6 wire vertically trained vine known as the Vertical Shoot Positioned Trellis.
 Shoots are trained up allowing the sun to filter through onto the grape skin, which is essential for the development of ripe tannins and color in red wine.
-Leaves are further removed on the south side of the vine around the bunch zone further increasing the exposure of the grape bunches to the gentle morning sun.
+Viticulture & Winemaking process means the leaves are further removed on the south side of the vine around the bunch zone further increasing the exposure of the grape bunches to the gentle morning sun.

 As the vineyard is on high moisture retaining soil, irrigation is only used as a supplementary source of water, mostly at véraison and to nudge the harvest towards optimum berry maturity.